Anindya-Paul07/Ayurveda/README.md

 1. Created the `.env` file with your API credentials
 2. Added your PDF files to the Data directory
 3. Run `store_index.py` to create the Pinecone index
+4. Built the React frontend using `npm install` and `npm run build` in the frontend directory

 ## Security Considerations